 Sitemap.
 Sitemap is a special format developed for webmasters and search engines to describe the structure of the site.
 It is a list of links to the site's internal pages presented in XML format.
 Yandex supports this format as well.
-You can download the sitemap for your site in the special section of Yandex.Webmaster.
+You can upload a Sitemap for your site in a special section of Yandex.Webmaster.
 Use it to set the priority of crawling certain pages for the robot.
 For example, if some pages are updated more often, make this clear so the robot plans crawling correctly.

 Robots.txt is a file for search engine robots.
 In this file, the webmaster can specify indexing parameters for all robots or for each search engine separately.
 Here are the three most important parameters specified in this file:

-Disallow.
-This directive is used to prohibit indexing of certain site sections.
+- This directive is used to prohibit indexing of certain site sections.
 Use it to prevent indexing for technical pages and pages that aren't important for the users and search engines.
-Examples of non-indexed pages are the search results page on our site, site statistics, duplicate pages, various logs, database service pages, and so on.
-Read more in the help section about the robots.txt file.
+This includes:

-Clean param.
-Use it to indicate which CGI parameters in the page URL are unimportant.
+- Use this directive to tell the robot which CGI parameters in the page URL are insignificant.
 Sometimes the page URLs contain session identifiers.
 Formally, pages with different IDs are different, but their content is still the same.
 If there are many pages of this kind on the site, the robot can start indexing such pages, rather than downloading the useful content.
-Read the help section for more information about using the "clean param" directive.
+For more information, see Using robots.txt.